alextreichler/homelab/README.md

 ## Hardware

 Currently I have a 3 node cluster.
 Two Think Centre computers I purchased from Ebay and an Intel Nuc I have had for many years.
 The Intel Nuc has more RAM than the others, so I am using it as a worker node that could potentially run larger work loads.
-I also have an older PC with a Intel Arch 750 GPU, which I plan to add to the cluster at a future point.
+I also have an older PC with a Intel Arch 750 GPU, which I plan to add to the cluster at a future point in time.

 ControlPlane: